leonw774/my_simple_lang/README.md

 ## Variables

 Variables identifier complies in regex `[_a-zA-z][_a-zA-z0-9]+`.
 Variables can be used without being assigned first and are default to be null.
 For example, code `b = 2; a == b` is valid and evaluates to `0` because `null` does not equal to number `2`.

+## Expression

+All the codes, including those wrapped in function maker `{}`, should a signle expression and evaluates to one object eventually.